Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the customizer.

 == Changelog ==

+= 1.2.13 =
+* Fixed issue with widget card content disappearing on some Organic Themes
+* Updated JS for repeatable form items to improve Feature List widget usability

 = 1.2.12 =
 * Fixed redirect issue that was throwing warning when plugin activated from TGMPA